 The whole point of a template is to make your life as easy as possible!
 Don’t choose a template because you like one thing about it and then plan to change everything else.
 Simply choose a different template — especially if you don’t feel you have the time or skills to fully customize or adapt a template.

-Don’t hesitate to go for a basic template: a few text boxes with easy-to-read fonts, a solid background, and primary colors.
-This ensures the greatest readability on a phone.
+Don’t hesitate to go for a basic template: a few text boxes with easy-to-read fonts, a solid background, and simple accent colors.
+This ensures the greatest readability on a phone and makes it easy to customize.

 Design your flyer

-If you choose to use a template as is and simply input your information, make sure the colors, fonts, or any photos are on brand with your business and the event/promotion.
+If you choose to use a template as-is and simply input your information, make sure the colors, fonts, or any photos match your brand and the event/promotion.

-If you’re going to customize something, think about colors and font styles especially.
+If you plan to customize a template further, think about colors and font styles especially.
 You need your flyer to be read quickly and easily.
 Remember that it’s going to be looked at on a phone, so don’t choose colors or fonts that are hard to read on a screen.

+Like it doesn’t matter if it’s a Christmastime event.
 Bright red, thin lettering on a dark green background isn’t going to be easy on the eyes.
-Right?

 Think about the delivery